Organising Your Horse Feed Room

 • One of the easiest ways to stop rodents getting at your horse feed is to keep it off the ground.
 It also has the added bonus of keeping it away from the damp floor and you won’t have to bend down to get to it.
 Keeping your feed in bins that have securable latches and are rodent proof will also help.

-Horse Food Information
+Choosing the Best Horse Food

 Need to name a horse?
 There are some crackers on here!